cuducos/airnope/README.md

 ## What it does

+When the user posting the message is **not** one of the group admins or the group owner:

- * deletes messages containing “airdrop” (including many character variants) if not sent by a group admin or owner
+ * deletes the message if it containing “airdrop” (including many character variants)
- * removes the user who posted it (and is not a group admin or owner) from the group
+ * removes the user who posted it from the group

 ## What it does not do